-Crohn’s sufferers will have to endure a great deal of medications, doctors, and procedures.
-As their support person, you can help them organize themselves.
+People who have Crohn’s disease often have a chronic need for medications, doctors, and procedures.
+As their support person, you can help them stay organized.
 One of the primary causes of Crohn’s flare-ups is missing medications or taking medications inappropriately.
-Help your loved one organize their pills in a pill box and reminding them to get prescriptions refilled in a timely manner.
+It may be helpful to work with your loved one to organize their pills in a pill box and remind them to get prescriptions refilled on time.

-You can also go to doctor appointments with them and listen to what advice the doctor gives.
-You can assist your loved one's medical care by keeping track of symptoms such as bowel movement frequency, consistency, and pain, and reporting those observations to the doctor.
-You may notice things about the disease that your loved one does not, which can help the doctor make better choices medically.
-Most Crohn's patients need surgery at some point, and you may need to support your loved one through that event.
+If your loved one wants, you can also go to the doctor with them and listen to what advice the doctor gives.
+You can help by keeping track of symptoms such as bowel movement frequency, consistency, and pain, and reporting these observations to your doctor.
+You may notice things about the disease that your loved one doesn’t, which can help your loved one and their doctor make better choices.

-Crohn’s sufferers need a great deal of support physically.
-One great way to help your loved one is to always know where the nearest bathroom is.
-Help them plan trips and parties with the nearest bathroom in mind, and always think ahead as to how they could get to it in an emergency.
+People who have Crohn’s disease need a great deal of support physically as well.
+One great way to help your loved one is to always know the location of the nearest bathroom.
+Help them plan trips and parties with the nearest bathroom in mind and always think ahead about how they can get to it in an emergency.

-Keep an emergency kit handy in the car trunk or your purse at all times.
-Moist wipes, a change of underwear, and deodorant will help them be ready for sudden flares.
-This will give your loved one a sense of confidence when venturing out of the house, as they’ll know they can count on you in the case of an emergency.
+Keep an emergency kit handy in your car trunk or bag at all times.
+Moist wipes, a change of underwear, and deodorant will help them be ready for sudden flare-ups.
+This will give your loved one a sense of confidence when leaving the house, as they’ll be able to count on you if an emergency arises.

-Sometimes, your loved one may need help applying prescription ointment to their anus and buttocks.
-Often, this tissue becomes inflamed and broken down due to constant diarrhea.
-Applying a barrier cream is sometimes the only measure that can provide comfort and your assistance would ensure that the entire area is covered.
+Your loved one may need help applying prescription ointment to their anus and buttocks.
+Often, this tissue becomes inflamed and breaks down due to constant diarrhea.
+Sometimes, applying a barrier cream is the only measure that can provide comfort.
+Your assistance will ensure that the entire area is covered.

-Crohn’s disease and emotions are inextricably tied together.
-Despite popular belief, stress and anxiety doesn’t cause Crohn’s disease, but there’s conflicting data as to whether or not stress is actually a cause of Crohn’s flare-ups.
-Helping your loved one control their stress is a great way to help them cope with their disease.
+Crohn’s disease can be emotional.
+Despite the popular belief that stress and anxiety don’t cause Crohn’s disease, there’s conflicting data as to whether or not stress causes flare-ups.
+Helping your loved one control their stress is a great way to help them cope with the disease.

-Unfortunately, Crohn’s sufferers are also prone to depression, anxiety, and isolation.
-It’s embarrassing to feel as if your body will betray you and cause an accident in public.
-This causes many Crohn’s patients to stay at home and become increasingly depressed.
-If you notice your loved one has a persistent sad mood or talks about harming themselves, you should notify a doctor right away.
-These are signs of clinical depression, and may need to be treated with medication.
+People who have Crohn’s disease are also prone to depression, anxiety, and isolation.
+It can be stressful to feel as if you may have an accident in public.
+This causes many people with Crohn’s disease to stay at home and become depressed.
+If you notice your loved one is always sad or talks about harming themselves, notify your doctor right away.
+These are signs of clinical depression and may need to be treated with medication.

-To help your loved one deal with the anxiety that comes with the disease, be present and listen.
-Don’t brush off their fears; try to understand how they feel.
-Encourage them to seek out support groups for Crohn’s sufferers and possibly a therapist.
-Not only will it help prevent flare-ups, but it will also help improve their quality of life.
+To help your loved one deal with the anxiety that comes with this disease, be present and listen.
+Don’t dismiss any fears they may have, and try to understand how they feel.
+Encourage them to seek support groups for people who have Crohn’s disease and possibly a therapist.